Valley Metro Rail: Northwest Extension Phase I

 As an original part of the Transit 2000 plan, this extension was originally scheduled to open by 2012.
-However, a combination of lower than expected sales tax revenues, combined with uncertainty surrounding the availability of federal funds to support the project resulted in the opening date being pushed back initially to 2014, and then by 9 years, to fiscal year 2023, by the Phoenix City Council in June 2009.
+However, due to lower-than-expected sales tax revenues and uncertainty regarding the availability of federal funds to support the project, the opening date was delayed.
+Initially, it was pushed back to 2014, and then it was rescheduled again by 9 years, to the fiscal year 2023, by the Phoenix City Council in June 2009.
 In July 2012, a vote was held to reschedule this extension to open in 2016.
 Under this plan, the city of Phoenix advanced $60 million of local funds to Valley Metro Rail, who would then fund the remaining cost of the project (approximately $267 million) with both Transit 2000 and Proposition 400 funds, thereby allowing work on the project to begin.

 The design-build contract was awarded to a joint venture of Sundt and Stacy and Witbeck, for the 3.2 mi extension.
 Construction began in January 2013, with a celebration to mark the laying of the first track section being held in July 2014.
-Construction work continued until December 2015, when it was announced the extension would open March 19, 2016, and that testing along the new stretch would continue.
+Construction work continued until December 2015, when it was announced that testing along the new stretch would begin.
+The extension opened on March 19, 2016.

 50th Street infill station

-The 50th Street infill station project adds a new station to the existing alignment at 50th Street and Washington.
+The 50th Street infill station project added a new station to the existing alignment at 50th Street and Washington, the first and only infill station added in the Valley Metro Rail system.
 The project aimed to enable better connectivity with nearby businesses, and recent commercial and residential development projects in the area.

-The project, funded entirely by the City of Phoenix, began construction in June 2017; service to the new station started on April 25, 2019.
+The project, funded entirely by the city of Phoenix, began construction in June 2017.
+Although all Valley Metro stations are ADA accessible, the new station had more accessible features including wider platforms and gentle entrance slopes.
+The station opened on April 25, 2019.

 Gilbert Road Extension

-An extension further eastward, 1.9 mi past the current terminus at Mesa Drive to Gilbert Road, began construction in October 2016, and began operating on May 18, 2019.
+An extension further eastward, 1.9 mi past the terminus at Mesa Drive/Main Street to Gilbert Road/Main Street, began construction in October 2016, and began operating on May 18, 2019.
 The line, budgeted at approximately $184 million, travels in the median of Main Street and has one intermediate stop at Stapley Drive.
 The design-build contract for this project was awarded to Sundt/Stacy and Witbeck, with Jacobs Engineering providing design services for the project.
 Service to the new stations started on May 18, 2019.

-Tempe Streetcar
+Streetcar

-Tempe Streetcar consist of 14 stations, running from Dorsey Lane west on Apache Boulevard, then north on Mill Avenue.
+The S Line Streetcar consists of 14 stations, running from Dorsey Lane west on Apache Boulevard, then north on Mill Avenue.
 From there, it loops around Downtown Tempe along Mill and Ash avenues.
 The route continues along Rio Salado Parkway to Marina Heights, with a possible extension to Mesa to connect with the Chicago Cubs’ new spring training facility, as well as Tempe Marketplace.
 Service began on May 20, 2022.